Hyperfine-resolved optical spectroscopy of ultracold $^{87}$Rb$^{133}$Cs molecules: the $\mathrm{b}\,^3\Pi_0$ metastable state: Results

+The matrix elements of the non-nuclear part of $\hat{H}_\mathrm{Z}$ follow the selection rule $\Delta J=\pm1$ for $\Omega=0$, and are therefore all off-diagonal between $0^+$ and $0^-$.
+They are much smaller than the separation $\Delta$ between $0^+$ and $0^-$ and are proportional to $B$, so they produce a contribution to the Zeeman effect that is quadratic in $B$.
+The magnitude of their matrix elements is known \emph{a priori}, so that the quadratic Zeeman effect described in \tab{tab:fit_parameters} provides direct information on $\Delta$, which is otherwise difficult to determine.

 Once the parameters of the model are set, we need to compare the computed energies and magnetic shifts to the experimental ones to obtain residuals that will be used in the least-squares fit.
 Because hyperfine shifts are largely insensitive to the rotational constant, we computed the residuals of the manifolds for $J' = 1$ and $J' = 2$ independently.
-However, the origin of energy used to present the experimental data -- arbitrarily chosen for each rotational manifold as the position of the lowest-frequency line -- does not match the origin of energy of the model, which is the energy of the spin-free level ($0^+,\,v' =0,\,J'$).
-Therefore, two additional free parameters are needed: the energy difference between the lowest-frequency line of each rotational manifold and its centre of gravity, denoted $E_{J' = 1}$ and $E_{J' = 2}$ for $J'=1$ and 2, respectively.
+However, the origin of energy used to present the experimental data -- chosen for each rotational manifold as the position of the lowest-frequency line -- does not match the origin of energy of the model, which is the energy of the spin-free level ($0^+,\,v' =0,\,J'$).
+Therefore, two additional free parameters $E_{J' = 1}$ and $E_{J' = 2}$ are needed to align the calculated hyperfine structure with the experimental measurements.
+These correspond to the energy difference between centre of gravity of the rotational manifold and the lowest-energy hyperfine state experimentally observed in that rotational manifold.

 In summary, there are six free parameters of the model.
-These are the energy gap $\Delta$ between the lowest rovibrational levels of $0^+$ and $0^-$, the magnetic dipolar coupling constants $A_{\textrm{Rb}}$ and $A_{\textrm{Cs}}$, the electric quadrupole coupling constant $(eqQ)_{\textrm{Rb}}$, and the energy shifts $E_{J' = 1}$ and $E_{J' = 2}$.
+These are the energy gap $\Delta$ between the lowest rovibrational levels of $0^+$ and $0^-$, the magnetic dipolar coupling constants $A_{\textrm{Rb}}$ and $A_{\textrm{Cs}}$, the electric quadrupole coupling constant $(eQq)_{\textrm{Rb}}$, and the energy shifts $E_{J' = 1}$ and $E_{J' = 2}$.

 The least-squares fit is performed using the Python library \texttt{lmfit} with the Levenberg-Marquardt algorithm.
-The initial set of experimental data included in the fit are the thirteen energies of the $J' = 1$ and $J' = 2$ rotational levels of $v' = 0$ and the six related effective magnetic moments; see Table \ref{tab:rot_hf_transitions}.
-In addition, the quadratic fit to the Zeeman shift for the transition $(1,6)_\mathrm{G} \rightarrow (0,5)_\mathrm{E}$, described above (Table \ref{tab:fit_parameters}), produces three magnetic data for $J' = 0$, namely the parameters $a_0$, $a_1$ and $a_2$.
+The initial set of experimental data included in the fit are the thirteen energies of the $J' = 1$ and $J' = 2$ rotational levels of $v' = 0$ and the six related effective magnetic moments; see \tab{tab:rot_hf_transitions}.
+In addition, the quadratic fit to the Zeeman shift for the transition $(1,6)_\mathrm{G} \rightarrow (0,5)_\mathrm{E}$, described above (\tab{tab:fit_parameters}), produces three magnetic data for $J' = 0$, namely the parameters $a_0$, $a_1$ and $a_2$.
 This gives a total of 22 data points to fit.

 Despite the simplifications described above, the fit was unstable, due to a strong correlation between the parameters.
 To resolve this, we began with a sequential fit (referred to as \texttt{Fit1} in the following) that takes advantage of physical insight into the ways in which particular features of the spectra depend on the parameters of the model.